Kolmogorov complexity and generalized length functions: Effective dimension and generalized length functions

 \section{Effective dimension and generalized length functions}

 In this final section we consider effective Hausdorff dimension, effective packing dimension, and entropy in the context of generalized length functions.
-As stated at the end of Section \ref{sec-background}, it follows from a result of Hoyrup \cite{Hoy12} that for each computable Bernoulli measure $\mu_p$ and each $X\in \MLR_{\mu_p}$,
+As stated at the end of Section \ref{sec-background}, it follows from the effective version of the Shannon-McMillan-Breiman theorem established by Hoyrup \cite{Hoy12} that for each computable Bernoulli measure $\mu_p$ and each $X\in \MLR_{\mu_p}$,